-1 Total Public Equity includes the following sub-units: Global Equity Public, Total SISS Public Equity and Innovation Global Equity.
+&lt;sup>1 Total Public Equity includes the following sub-units: Global Equity Public, Total SISS Public Equity and Innovation Global Equity.
 Strategic Overlay includes Currency and Derivatives Overlay.

-Total Fund risk and asset allocation as of July 31, 2024
+Total Fund risk and asset allocation as of August 31, 2024

 The Risk team utilizes the BlackRock Aladdin risk management system for the total plan portfolio.
 According to the BlackRock risk model, approximately 51% of the total risk in the CalSTRS Investment Portfolio comes from Public Equity, versus an approximately 42% asset weight.
-Public Equity risk and Private Equity risk combined now comprise about 76% of portfolio risk.
-Portfolio risk increased significantly due to spiked market volatility in 2020 and it continues to decrease from its peak.
+Public Equity risk and Private Equity risk combined now comprise about 77% of portfolio risk.
+Portfolio risk has been trending downward this year but increased in August.